ibi/wf-extension-tutorial/README.md

 https://bl.ocks.org/d3noob/183abfcee0670fa49998afc695a8f5ad

-NOTE: This tutorial is using the WF Extension API v2.0 (WebFOCUS® v8204 and up); most of the concepts apply to v1.0 of the API but not all the helper functions and objects mentioned will be available.
+NOTE: This tutorial is using the WF Extension API v2.0 (WebFOCUS<sup>®</sup> v8204 and up); most of the concepts apply to v1.0 of the API but not all the helper functions and objects mentioned will be available.

 ## Audience ##